tshen-dev/farm-challenge/README.md

 ## About The Project

-This is my challenge project to apply in Farm.
+This is my challenge project to apply in Fram.

 Thanks for your time to review it.